Child-Development-Lab/HBCD-EEG-Utilities/docs/expected-outputs.md

-# Expected Outputs
+ Expected Outputs

+## Derivatives
-## The following derivatives are provided for each task
+# The following derivatives are provided for each task

 | Task | Derivative     |
 |------|----------------|